-Actions Further Detail S3.1 - Provide support for the protection and survival of listed significant trees on private lands, include tree owners and neighbours in the communication and engagement around significant trees.
+ACTIO ONS FURTHER DETAIL TIME FRAME INVESTMENT PROJECT OR ONGOING LEAD TEAM (S) ADDITIONAL TEAMS (S S3.1 Provide support for the protection and survival of listed significant trees on private lands; include tree owners and neighbours in the communication and engagement around significant trees.
 Support may include access to a grant for arboricultural tree assessments and/or tree works.
 The amount of investment will be reviewed annually.
-S3.2 - Provide care and protection of listed significant trees on public land.
+Ongoing \$ Ongoing Environment Development Planning / Urban Forestry S3.2 Provide care and protection of listed significant trees on public land.
 After an annual arboricultural inspection for each significant tree, care may include additional pruning, watering, mulching and understory planting or risk reduction by moving targets.
+Ongoing \$ Ongoing Urban Forestry Environment / Development Planning

-S3.3 - Work with private and non-council land holders to improve the urban forest on their land via place-based programs and development processes.
+ACTIONS FOR STRATEGIC AREA 3 - MANAGE THE URBAN FOREST ACROSS PUBLIC AND PI RIVATE LAND FOR R ESILIENCE TO CLI MATE CHANGE ACTIO DNS FURTHER DETAIL TIME FRAME INVESTMENT PROJECT OR ONGOING LEAD TEAM (S) ADDITIONAL TEAMS (S) S3.3 Work with private and non-council land holders to improve the urban forest on their land via placebased programs and development processes.
 As an example, this may include schools, encumbered open space under transmission power lines and water easements.
-S3.4 - Implement passive irrigation (WSUD) for public realm trees and make this business as usual for capital projects and new developments.
-Run a trial of small scale WSUD systems that can be easily replicated, incorporate into standard kerb and street tree planting design.
-S3.5 - Provide the public with a recommended species lists for a fit for purpose urban forest i.e., the 'right-tree-right-place'.
-This will include species that are climate ready, suitable for the site and consider the benefit for urban ecology.
-Share and promote the recommended species list with the public.
+Ongoing \$ Ongoing Urban Forestry Environment / Development Planning S3.4 Implement passive irrigation (WSUD) for public realm trees and make this business as usual for capital projects and new developments.
+Run a trial of small scale WSUD systems that can be easily replicated, incorporate into standard kerb or footpath and street tree planting design as well as carparks to achieve canopy cover.
+Ongoing \$ Ongoing Environmental Operations Capital works / Urban Forestry S3.5 Provide the public with a recommended species lists for a fit-for-purpose urban forest i.e. the 'right-tree-right-place'.
+This will include species that are climate-ready, suitable for the site and consider the benefit for urban ecology.
+The same species list as developed for S2.6, this action is to share and promote the recommended species list with the public.
 The place-based plans will be available online for residents to view which neighbourhood place/area they are in.
-S3.6 - Review the recommended species lists annually or when new information comes to light and communicate to community and Council staff.
+Short \$ Project Urban Forestry \$3.6 Review the recommended species lists annually or when new information comes to light and communicate to community and Council staff.
 The list will be maintained in a live format that will enable easy updating as tree species and climate data becomes available.
+Ongoing \$ Ongoing Urban Forestry Development Planning (arborists)

-Case Study: Wyndham's Significant Trees
+Case study: Wyndham's significant trees